lndecastro/AI4EL/tempBook5/intro.md

 ## Our Journey

 The AI4EL Program is structured as a **hands-on, progressive learning experience** across four practical classes.
-Each class builds on the previous one — taking you from foundational understanding to creative application and responsible, sustainable use.
+Each class builds on the previous one, taking you from foundational understanding to creative application and responsible, sustainable use.

 | Class | Theme | Focus |
 | :----: | :-------------------------------------- | :---------------------------------------------------------------------------------------------------------- |